james

 Mastodon API support began with version 2.27, and the RELEASE_NOTES.md have more precise descriptions of the intention there than I can do justice rephrasing:

-TL;DR, I think snac's Mastodon API support is there primarily to facilitate interoperability with other Mastodon-centric ActivityPub implementations and clients, e.g. @Tusky, @husky, FediLab (toot.fedilab.app/@apps), etc. It even supports @peertube videos as of version 2.46!
+TL;DR, I think snac's Mastodon API support is there primarily to facilitate interoperability with other Mastodon-centric ActivityPub implementations and clients, e.g. @Tusky, @husky, FediLab (https://toot.fedilab.app/@apps), etc. It even supports @peertube videos as of version 2.46!

 I admit, I don't have a lot of bandwidth to test all of that functionality myself, but I would guess from reading release notes that snac contributors may be testing a wider range of Mastodon clients than @Gargron ?

-MacPorts does a lot of the heavy lifting from my end to test on older OSes and platforms for snac than I run personally, and the Port Health ports.macports.org/port/snac/d shows it building without issues going all the way back to OS X Snow Leopard.
+MacPorts does a lot of the heavy lifting from my end to test on older OSes and platforms for snac than I run personally, and the Port Health https://ports.macports.org/port/snac/details/ shows it building without issues going all the way back to OS X Snow Leopard.

 Though I know @flexion tested compiling snac on IRIX vintage SGI hardware, and I'm guessing it even has a decent chance of building on much older systems with appropriate C compilers?